BodenmillerGroup/ImcSegmentationPipeline/README.md

 on the affected projects or on this page.

 ## Changelog
-- v1.0:
+- v2.0:
     - Change to imctools v2:
-        - Changes the structure of the folder to the new format, changing the naming of the .ome.tiff files
+        - Changes the structure of the folder to the new format, changing the naming of the .ome.tiff files => If you use this pipeline you need to re-generate the OME tiff

     - Change to Cellprofiler v4:
-        - Requires the use of the ImcPluginsCP master branch
+        - Requires the use of the ImcPluginsCP master branch or a release > v.4.1

+    - Varia:
+        - Updated documentation
+        - Adds var_Cells.csv containing metadata for the measurements
+        - Adds panel to cpout folder

 ## Citation
 d